-The structure of Deliverable D1.6 is as follows:
+The structure of Deliverable D1.8 is as follows:

-- i) Analysis and decision of the specific procedures and standardized methods which will be exploited, as well as the modifications required to exploit real-time data for the classification of the energy performance of different types of buildings; - ii) Required elements for the inclusion in the dynamic EPC of the novel set of indicators, covering aspects of the smartness of the building, its human comfort as well as its life cycle environmental and economic performance; - iii) Introduction of geolocation practices for the documentation and registration of the EPCs to be delivered by the proposed concept; - iv) Introduction of the digital twin concept and the definition of BIM aspects; - v) Policy implication aspects which concern the new perspectives that the dynamic EPC will create at the policy-making level; - vi) Compliance of these elements with the current EPC schemes and the upgrade requirements to satisfy the proposed novelties.
+- i) Analysis and decision of the specific procedures and standardized methods which will be exploited, as well as the modifications required to exploit real-time data for the classification of the energy performance of different types of buildings; - ii) Required elements for the inclusion in the dynamic EPC of the novel set of indicators, covering aspects of the smartness of the building, its human comfort as well as its life cycle environmental and economic performance; - iii) Introduction of geolocation practices for the documentation and registration of the EPCs to be delivered by the proposed concept; - iv) Introduction of the digital twin concept and the definition of BIM aspects; - v) Policy implication aspects which concern the new perspectives that the dynamic EPC will create at the policy-making level; - vi) Compliance of these elements with the current EPC schemes and the upgrade requirements to satisfy the proposed novelties. - vii) Integration of Level(s) in new generation EPC.